digitalfortress-tech/typeahead-standalone/README.md

 }
 ```

-<strong>Note</strong>: To override default styling, set the config option `className` and use it as a selector.
+To **override** default styling, set the config option `className` and use it as a selector.
 Lets say you set `className: "my-typeahead"`, then to override style on hovering/selecting a suggestion, you could use:
  ```css
 /* override styles */
 .typeahead-standalone.my-typeahead .tt-list .tt-suggestion:hover,